jetbrains-academy/rustlings-course/Iterators and Closures/Standard Library Types/Intro/task.md

 ##### Creating an iterator

 Once we’ve created an iterator, we can use it in a variety of ways.
-In **[Chapter 3](https://doc.rust-lang.org/stable/book/ch03-05-control-flow.html)**, we use iterators with `for` loops to execute some code on each item, although we glossed over what the call to `iter` did until now.
+In "Common Programming Concepts/If", we used iterators with `for` loops to execute some code on each item, although we glossed over what the call to `iter` did until now.

 The example in the next code snippet separates the creation of the iterator from the use of the iterator in the `for` loop.
 The iterator is stored in the `v1_iter` variable, and no iteration takes place at that time.
 When the `for` loop is called using the iterator in `v1_iter`, each element in the iterator is used in one iteration of the loop, which prints out each value.